Tuesday, May 13th, 2014

 A can of White Lithium Grease

-Before conducting any maintenance to your garage door please switch off the power at the power point and with the door in the down position pull the manual release cord to disengage your door from the opener.
+Before conducting any maintenance to your garage door please switch off the power at the power point.
+Then, with the door in the down position pull the manual release cord to disengage your door from the opener.

-Start with the degreaser and clean rags and thoroughly clean out the tracks.
+Starting with degreaser and clean rags, thoroughly clean out the tracks.
 Most people would be amazed at how much dirt and grime accumulates in garage door tracks especially the horizontal section where years of dirt and dust can build up.
 This can lead to extra pressure on the rollers and wheels affecting the smooth operation and longevity of your door.

-A common thing we see is that well meaning home owners have put grease in the tracks, DO NOT DO APPLY GREASE TO TRACKS and if there is any evidence of this remove all of it!
+A common thing we see is that well meaning home owners have put grease in the tracks.
+DO NOT DO APPLY GREASE TO TRACKS and if there is any evidence of this remove all of it!
 The reason for this is twofold, firstly the wheels that run in the tracks are designed to roll.
 Most quality garage doors will have roller bearing wheels and if you put grease in the tracks the wheels may start to slide instead of roll.
-Once this starts to happen the sliding action will wear a flat spot in the wheel surface and make it difficult for it to run smoothly and roll ever again.
-Secondly grease is not so good in an open environment as the accumulation of dirt, dust and salt flying around in the air will build up and turn it into a sticky, gluggy paste.
+Once this starts to happen the sliding action will wear a flat spot in the wheel surface and make it difficult for it to run smoothly.
+Secondly, grease is not so good in an open environment as the accumulation of dirt, dust and salt flying around in the air will build up and turn it into a sticky, gluggy paste.
 This will really place added strain on your opener and other garage door components.

-It is a good idea to lubricate your springs as spring coils that are rubbing together are not only noisy but they can change the tension and the whole dynamics of your door can be thrown out.
-We recommend spraying them with some CRC, WD -40 Innox etc and then lifting the door up and down a few times, then re applying.
+It is a good idea to lubricate your spring.
+Spring coils that are rubbing together are not only noisy but they can change the tension and the whole dynamics of your door can be thrown out.
+We recommend spraying them with some CRC, WD -40 Innox etc and then lifting the door up and down a few times and re applying.
 A top layer of white lithium grease spray can also prevent the coils from binding.
 Spray the springs with the door down and also with the door up, this will help you reach more of the spring.
 This also stops rust spots from forming on the springs which can cause weak points and ultimately lead the spring to snap.